 - The dwelling must be the applicant's primary dwelling. - The applicant must have resided in the dwelling for which assistance is being requested for the 12 months preceding the month of application.
-Documentation may be requested when there is reasonable doubt that the applicant has met this requirement.
-Documentation includes, but is not limited to: mail with the applicant's name and address received during the time period; bills for services such as phone, utility, trash pickup; school records, voter registration documents that contain the address; and employer records.
+Documentation includes, but is not limited to: mail with the applicant's name and address received during the time period; bills for services such as phone, utility, trash pickup; school records, voter registration documents that contain the address; and employer records. - The applicant must be residing in the household for which assistance is being requested at the time of application for Heating Equipment Repair and/or Replacement benefits. - A household that has temporarily relocated due to the lack of heat or unsafe conditions or who meets other HEAP temporary absence rules is considered to meet the residence requirement. - The applicant must document that the equipment being replaced or repaired has been the primary heating equipment in the dwelling within the 12 month period preceding the month of application. - Documentation may include: - fuel delivery slips or

-- The applicant must be residing in the household for which assistance is being requested at the time of application for Heating Equipment Repair and/or Replacement benefits. - A household that has temporarily relocated due to the lack of heat or unsafe conditions or who meets other HEAP temporary absence rules as outlined in the HEAP Manual is considered to meet the residence requirement. - The applicant must document that the equipment being replaced or repaired has been the primary heating equipment in the dwelling within the 12 month period preceding the month of application.
-This may be accomplished through client documentation such as fuel delivery slips or confirmation of delivery and/or payment for fuel, confirmation through a utility website that the account has been active and gas or electric costs incurred, or collateral contact with the home energy vendor. - Life estate and life use are considered ownership unless the deed or life estate contract specifies that the deeded owner, not the individual with life use, is responsible for repairs and/or maintenance.
+- confirmation of delivery and/or payment for fuel, - confirmation through a utility website that the account has been active and gas or electric costs incurred, or - collateral contact with the home energy vendor. - Life estate and life use are considered ownership unless the deed or life estate contract specifies that the deeded owner, not the individual with life use, is responsible for repairs and/or maintenance.
 Life use/estate must be either part of the deed or other legal document executed at the time of the original property transfer.
-Modifications made to meet eligibility requirements do not meet ownership requirements for this component. - Applicants who live in a dwelling that is being purchased through a land contract or reside in a rent to own dwelling are prohibited from receiving a Heating Equipment Repair/Replacement benefit.
-Land contracts and rent to own agreements are not considered ownership situations for HEAP.
+Modifications made to meet eligibility requirements do not meet ownership requirements for this component.